Fabian Holland (rugby union): Career

 In 2021, he signed a high performance contract with the and played for the Highlanders development team, known as the Bravehearts.
 On 23 June 2022, the announced that Holland had signed a three-year (fully professional) contract with the Dunedin-based franchise.

 International career

 Holland played for the New Zealand under-20 team in 2021 and the New Zealand Barbarians under-18 team in 2020.
 In 2020, Holland made the New Zealand Schools team.

 In June 2025, Holland was named in the All Blacks squad for the 2025 France tour of New Zealand.
+Later that year Holland was also capped for all six games of The Rugby Championship and made several appearances during the end-of-year internationals After a successful debut season with the All Blacks, Holland was named Men's 15s Breakthrough Player of the Year by World Rugby, beating other nominees Ethan Hooker, Henry Pollock and Joseph-Aukuso Sua'ali'i.